PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

 Secondary Attributes have differing maximum values and are *not* displayed like the primary ones in clear text form, but in form of Icons or Bars only.

+### ATR_CONSTITUTION & ATR_STAMINA

+Constitution has 10 levels and a maximum of 100 points.
+100 equals lvl 10, 90 equals lvl 9 etc. Stamina has 100 points as well.
+The constitution level determines the maximum amount of Stamina that can be gained.

+### ATR_STRENGTH & ATR_HITPOINTS

+### ATR_STRENGTH & DMG

+Strength scales damage to 100% in fist fighting, 50% in melee combat (the other 50% depends on the weapon) and 0% in ranged combat (here it is the weapon and ammunition alone that define the damage).

 ### ATR_WILL & ATR_PSI

-PSI can only be acquired by first gaining the necessary psionic experience (`EXP_PSIONIC`) and then by finding psi knots or consuming PSI drugs with permanent boni. *Will* determines the maximum level of PSI that one can acquire:
+PSI can only be acquired by first gaining the necessary psionic experience (`EXP_PSIONIC`) and then by finding psi knots or consuming PSI drugs with permanent boni.
+Only characters of the PSI class, Undead Orcish Shamans and the Sleeper have PSI. *Will* determines the maximum level of PSI that one can acquire:

 ```
 +--------------+